"Weird Al" Yankovic: Animation and voice work

 In 2011, Yankovic appeared as himself in the Batman: The Brave and the Bold episode "Bat-Mite Presents: Batman's Strangest Cases!"
 In 2012, he appeared on two episodes of The Aquabats!
-Super Show!, playing two different characters as the superhero SuperMagic PowerMan and as the President of the United States.
+Super Show!, playing two different characters as the superhero SuperMagic PowerMan and as the president of the United States.
 In 2014, he appeared in the fourth season My Little Pony: Friendship Is Magic episode "Pinkie Pride" as Cheese Sandwich, a rival party planner to Pinkie Pie.
 He later reprised his role in the season 9 episode "The Last Laugh".

-In 2015, Yankovic voiced the supervillain Darkseid in a season 3 episode of Teen Titans Go!.
-He initially speaks with a deep, intimidating voice, but after complaining about having a cold and taking a lozenge, he speaks in his normal voice, and the heroes are no longer afraid of him.
-Another character points out that Darkseid sounds like Weird Al Yankovic, and the villain replies that Weird Al was "a true monster" for "undercutting musicians by subverting their words and compromising their artistic integrity."
-One of the protagonists calls Al "a national treasure", and they began to battle.
+In 2015, Yankovic voiced the supervillain Darkseid in the Teen Titans Go! episode "Two Parter".
+He initially speaks with a deep, intimidating voice due to having a cold; after taking a lozenge, he speaks in his normal voice, and the heroes are no longer afraid of him.
+Cyborg points out that Darkseid sounds like Yankovic, and the villain replies that he was "a true monster" for "undercutting musicians by subverting their words and compromising their artistic integrity".
+Cyborg objects to this, and they battle.

 In 2016, Yankovic appeared in two episodes of BoJack Horseman as Mr. Peanutbutter's brother, Captain Peanutbutter, and began portraying Milo Murphy in the Disney XD series Milo Murphy's Law.
 Yankovic guest voiced as Papa Kotassium in a 2016 episode of Cartoon Network's animated series, Mighty Magiswords, which was created by Weird Al fan, musician and accordionist Kyle Carrozza.
 Carrozza sent a FAQ to Weird Al when Carrozza was in college in 1999.